KuraFire/glf-quartz/GLF Qz/people/faruk/My Mission.md

 To invent social, cognitive, and technological tools and solutions that catalyze new approaches to governance, harmony, and social and environmental stewardship.

+To offer cognitive reframes, mindset and paradigm shifts that help us understand ourselves and each other better, more empathetically, and more harmoniously.

 To bring together people, communities, and movements in a uniting story of humanity in a Revolution of Love.

 To spread Love and Harmony across all of humanity for the next 1000 years.